-We make jams from all sorts of things: blossom jams (rose petals, orange blossoms, quince blossoms), fruit (stone fruits, citrus, berries, figs), vegetables (aubergine, cucumbers, squashes, black winter radishes) and even kitchen scraps (peel of oranges, aubergines, pink soft skin on pistachio shells, watermelon rind), you just name it.
+We make jams from all sorts of things: blossom jams (rose petals, orange blossoms, quince blossoms), fruit (stone fruits, citrus, berries, figs), vegetables (aubergine, cucumbers, squashes, black winter radishes) and even kitchen scraps (peel of oranges, aubergines, pink soft skin on pistachio shells, watermelon rind, etc.), you just name it.

-You will need about 8 -10 medium clementines to make enough peel and juice for this recipe.
+You will need about 8 -10 medium clementines or 4-5 oranges to make enough peel and juice for this recipe.

-- 100 grams thinly sliced clementine peel (white pith sliced off with a sharp knife before slicing)
+- 100 grams thinly sliced citrus peel (white pith sliced off with a sharp knife before slicing)

 - 1 1/2 litre water